 The Oxford to Cambridge study identified three broad corridors for the â€˜missing linkâ€™.
 These are outlined in detail in the Oxford to Cambridge Expressway Corridor Assessment Report.

-With the help of a number of experts and representatives from local communities, environmental and heritage bodies, and technical specialists, we have now identified the best performing corridors to take forward for detailed route analysis over the 12 months to summer 2019.
+With the help of a number of experts and representatives from local communities, environmental and heritage bodies, and technical specialists, we've now identified the best performing corridors to take forward for detailed route analysis over the 12 months to summer 2019.

 Two corridors in the central option B, which is broadly aligned with the proposed East-West Rail route starting at Abingdon and linking Oxford to the south of Milton Keynes via Winslow, will be taken forward: